 AI Apps are often expected to be realtime.
-On the web, realtime could be implemented with WebSockets.
+On the web, realtime communication can be implemented with WebSockets.
+I’ve started with WebSockets to create chatbots and other live-updated interfaces, but then switched to SSE and now mostly follow these rules of thumbs:

-Atul Jalan from Compose has written a nice blog post about The Hidden Complexity of Scaling WebSockets.
+If you still want or need to build a websocket service, please read Atul Jalan’s blog post about The Hidden Complexity of Scaling WebSockets.
 It’s a quick read and captures important lessons to keep in mind when working with WebSockets.

 - Downtimeless deployments are much more involved than in HTTP services.